vpKumaravel/EEG_BadChannelDetection/README.md

 2. Kumaravel, V., Paissan, F. & Farella, E. Towards a domain-specific neural network approach for EEG bad channel detection. in 2021 IEEE Signal Processing in Medicine and Biology Symposium (SPMB) 1–4 (IEEE, 2021).

+## Important Update

+In our attempts to find a robust bad channel detection method, we adapted the LOF (Local Outlier Factor) to EEG for the first time and we found much improved performance compared to the existing approaches.
+The code is freely available as an EEGLAB plugin ([here](https://github.com/vpKumaravel/detectbadchannelLOF)) and also a part of MNE-Python preprocessing routine ([here](https://github.com/mne-tools/mne-python/blob/main/mne/preprocessing/_lof.py#L15-L99)).

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.